Suspect accused in shooting death of Boogie B, arrested in Houston, TX - NewsBreak

 NEW ORLEANS (WGNO) — An arrest was made in the case of the shooting death of Brandon ‘Boogie B’ Montrell, according to the New Orleans Police Department.

 The NOPD Violent Offenders Warrant Squad with the help of the U.S. Marshals office in New Orleans and Houston, located and arrested 20-year-old Jabril Cowart.
 On Dec.
-23, just after 4 p.m., the NOPD responded to a shooting in the 700 block of Baronne Street.Funeral, second line held for New Orleans rapper and comedian Brandon “Boogie B” Montrell
+23, just after 4 p.m., the NOPD responded to a shooting in the 700 block of Baronne Street.VIDEO: Watch the latest video stories in the WKRG News 5 Video Center

 The victim, identified by the Orleans Parish Coroners Office as 43-year-old Brandon Montrell, was pronounced dead on the scene by EMS.